Why Renovations Take Longer Than Expected

 2. Demolition Reveals Problems Nobody Knew Existed

-This one is genuinely unpredictable — and it's why experienced renovators always build contingency into their timelines.
+This one is genuinely unpredictable—and it’s why experienced renovators always build contingency into their timelines.

 Open up a wall and you might find knob-and-tube wiring that has to be replaced before anything else can proceed.
 Pull up old flooring and discover subfloor rot.
-Remove a ceiling and find that the "non-structural" wall your contractor was going to take down is actually carrying load.
+Remove a ceiling and find that the “non-structural” wall your contractor was going to take down is actually carrying load.
+On pre-1978 housing stock, you might also need EPA RRP-certified contractors for any disturbance of painted surfaces; on pre-1980 stock, AHERA-licensed abatement may be required if asbestos-containing material is found in flooring or insulation.

 Each discovery triggers a chain reaction: new scope, new subcontractor, new materials, new inspections.
 A one-week demo phase can quietly become three weeks once the walls start talking.
+(See the true all-in cost of older homes for what era-by-era surprises tend to be.)

-What to do: Before demolition begins, ask your contractor point-blank: "What's the most likely thing we'll find that would change the schedule?"
+Before demolition begins, ask your contractor point-blank: “What’s the most likely thing we’ll find that would change the schedule?”
 A good contractor has seen enough projects to give you a real answer.
-Build at least a 15–20% time buffer into whatever timeline you're given.
+Build at least a 15–20% time buffer into whatever timeline you’re given.

 3. Subcontractors Don’t Work on Your Schedule

-Your general contractor is coordinating a small army of specialists — electricians, plumbers, HVAC techs, tile setters, finish carpenters.
+Your general contractor is coordinating a small army of specialists—electricians, plumbers, HVAC techs, tile setters, finish carpenters.
 Each of them has their own backlog of jobs.

 The GC might have a great relationship with an electrician who does excellent work.
 But that electrician is booked out four weeks.
-So your rough-in electrical gets slotted in whenever there's a gap — which might be the week after it was supposed to happen, which pushes the insulation, which pushes the drywall, which pushes everything downstream.
+So your rough-in electrical gets slotted in whenever there’s a gap—which might be the week after it was supposed to happen, which pushes the insulation, which pushes the drywall, which pushes everything downstream.

 This is one of the hardest things to control from the outside, but it’s one of the most common reasons projects drift.